schufot/try-hack-me/pre-security/offensive-security-intro/fake-bank.md

 - The lines starting with a + sign are the results of the scan.
 In this case, dirb was able to find two URLs:
   - http://fakebank.thm/bank-deposit
   - http://fakebank.thm/images
-- From this page, you should be able to add funds to your bank account (remember your bank account number is 8881).
-Let's add $2000 to it:
+- From http://fakebank.thm/bank-deposit, we're able able to add funds to the bank account (bank account number: 8881).
-If you managed to add $2000 or more to your account, you should be able to see your new balance reflected on your account page.
-Press the Return to Your Account button at the end of the deposit receipt to go there now and confirm you got the money!
+- Let's add $2000 to it: If you managed to add $2000 or more to your account, you should be able to see your new balance reflected on your account page.
 - Flag: `BANK-HACKED`